jojexcan/NAMDEnergy/README.md

 **-par** *FILE*

 One or more parameter files for NAMD to use; a default will be used if none are specified, but you must make sure that it is suitable for your application.
-Each additional parameter file requires another -par switch.
+Each additional parameter file requires another -par option.

 **-drude**